rust-lang/this-week-in-rust/draft/2021-08-10-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [sycamore](https://crates.io/crates/sycamore), a crate for making web applications using WebAssembly..
+This week's crate is [ockam](https://crates.io/crates/ockam), a crate to implement transport-agnostic end-to-end encryption for the rest of us.

-Thanks to [Luke Chu](https://users.rust-lang.org/t/crate-of-the-week/2704/941) for the self-suggestion.
+Thanks to [staticassert](https://users.rust-lang.org/t/crate-of-the-week/2704/943) for the self-suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!